 Cover loosely with a paper towel or clean kitchen towel and let stand, undisturbed, overnight.
 The batter will be loose and watery.

 Gently agitate the mixture with a wooden spoon in the morning (there should be bubbles already forming on the surface, and the fermenting water should have risen to the top).

 Cover again and let stand at room temperature, undisturbed, overnight.
 Repeat the process of agitating the mixture the following morning, and then one more round of overnight resting.

 After three to five days, your injera should smell sour and be bubbly, especially when the bowl is agitated, which means that it's ready.
 Stir the mixture until combined.

 Heat a large, nonstick skillet over medium-high heat.
 Spray lightly with cooking spray.
 Add about 1/3 cup of the batter to the skillet, swirling it around to the edges of the pan to form a thin layer.
 Cook until bubbles form on the surface, the flatbread begins to look dry, and the edges pull away slightly from the pan.
 Cover the pan and continue to cook until the flatbread's surface is dry, about 2 minutes.
 All in all, it will take about 5 minutes total per bread to cook.

 Using a spatula, remove the injera and transfer to a plate.

 Repeat until all of the batter is used, spraying the pan with cooking spray as necessary.

 - Check your injera batter often.
 When it's ready, it should be bubbly and smell sour.
-If the injera batter has gone bad, it will have an unpleasant, stinky smell.
+If the injera batter has gone bad, it will have an unpleasant, stinky odor.
 Pitch it and start over.